robdevops/finbot/README.md

 * Highly shorted stock warnings for your holdings (AU, US)
 * Discord, Slack and Telegram support
 * Supports multiple Sharesight portfolios, including portfolios shared to you
+* For speed and reliability, no use of uncommon libraries or screen scraping
 * Interactive chat commands (alpha)

 ![screenshot of Slack message](img/screenshot.png?raw=true "Screenshot of Slack message")